soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

 ### C++ Implementation

 I used Anna Lantz's tutorial [Creating MetaSound Nodes in C++ Quickstart](https://dev.epicgames.com/community/learning/tutorials/ry7p/unreal-engine-creating-metasound-nodes-in-c-quickstart) as a starting point.
-This can live in a single file, but I found I needed to include a header while I was troubleshooting.
+According to the tutorial, this can live in a single .cpp file, but I found I needed to include a header while I was troubleshooting.
+The source follows [Epic's coding standards](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine?application_version=5.4), notably:
+- PascalCase
+- prefixing type names e.g. `F` for structs containing floats.

 Most of the .cpp file is occupied by setting up the node and its pins (inlets/outlets), and registering the node.
 The implementation of the sample and hold itself is quite straightforward.